deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 A fitful night's sleep full of that question was answered when, to her astonishment, she rolled over in the morning to find that it was full daylight outside and that he was still there, dozing on his side facing her with a half-lidded, sleepy and loving expression.

-"…Hey."
+"...Hey."
 He barely whispered it.

-"Hey…" she replied, as two distant parts of her brain embroiled themselves in a tug of war over whether to voice her discontent now, or wait until after she'd screwed him senseless, *then* voice her discontent.
+"Hey..." she replied, as two distant parts of her brain embroiled themselves in a tug of war over whether to voice her discontent now, or wait until after she'd screwed him senseless, *then* voice her discontent.

 He kissed her, ending that argument.
 He was so *strong*, she could feel it even though his touch was light, and they didn't need long before she was straddling his hips, grinding and gasping and eagerly working towards the moment when she'd be ready to get around him properly.

-"Oh *god…*So, what's so special about today?"
+"Oh *god...*So, what's so special about today?"

 He was too busy sucking on her nipple to reply properly, so just made an inquisitive "*hmm?"* noise.

-"You didn't sneak out this morning…"
+"You didn't sneak out this morning..."

 He chuckled, and kissed the hollow where her throat met her collarbone, dropping his hands to her hips.
 "It's my rest day."

 Ava blinked, and stopped moving.
-"Your…rest day?"
+"Your...rest day?"

 Adam frowned, confused.
 "Yeah.
 Weekends are rest days."

-"…You-?"
+"...You-?"
 Her mood evaporated, and she scooted down his thighs a bit, sitting on his knees.
 "You *scheduled* this?"

 Adam's expression had gone from confident lover to confused boyfriend to kicked puppy in a matter of seconds.
-"Well…not *this*, but, like, the *day*…"
+"Well...not *this*, but, like, the *day*..."

 "Jeez!"
 She seethed, and surged to her feet.
 "Well, I'm glad you could fit me into your *busy goddamn schedule*!"

-"Ava…!"
+"Ava...!"
 The exclamation was a hurt and confused one.

 "No, seriously, what's your thought process here?"
 She demanded.
 "Let's hear it!"

-"Well…Look, Ava, baby, I *need* to keep this up.
+"Well...Look, Ava, baby, I *need* to keep this up.
 Like, it could be dangerous for me to not keep my exercise going while I'm here.
 Even if it's not, it could undo a lot of hard work!"

 "And what the hell am I supposed to do when you're gone all day?"

-"I figured…I mean, it's a nice hotel, there's a spa, there's like-"
+"I figured...I mean, it's a nice hotel, there's a spa, there's like-"

 She interrupted him, practically spitting lightning bolts. "*No he venido aquí para admirar el paisaje, perrita!"*